pierrelux/rlbook/_sources/ocp.md

 This transformation is often helpful to simplify mathematical derivations (as we are about to see shortly) but could also be used to streamline algorithmic implementation (by maintaining one version of the code rather than three with many if/else statements).
 That being said, there could also be computational advantages to working with the specific problem types rather than the one size-fits-for-all Mayer reduction.

-## Solving an DOCP by Gradient Descent
+# Numerical Methods for Solving DOCPs

+Let's assume that an optimal control problem has been formulated in one of the forms presented earlier and has been given to us to solve.
+The following section explores numerical solutions applicable to these problems, focusing on trajectory optimization.
+Our goal is to output an optimal control (and state trajectory) based on the given cost function and dynamics structure.

+It's important to note that the methods presented here are not learning methods; they don't involve ingesting data or inferring unknown quantities from it.
+However, these methods represent a central component of any decision-learning system, and we will later explore how learning concepts can be incorporated.

+## Constrained Optimization Approach

-The mathematical programming formulation presented above readily lend themselves to general-purpose solvers for nonlinear mathematical program.
-For example, we can use the function scipy.minimize along with SLSQP solver to obtain a solution to any (feasible) Bolza problem of the form presented above.
+The mathematical programming formulation presented earlier lends itself readily to off-the-shelf solvers for nonlinear mathematical programs.
+For example, we can use the `scipy.optimize.minimize` function along with the SLSQP (Sequential Least Squares Programming) solver to obtain a solution to any feasible Bolza problem of the form presented below.

+Before delving into the details of the numerical solver itself, let's consider an electric vehicle energy management problem.
+We will use this as a test bed for our algorithms, allowing us to demonstrate the practical application of these optimization techniques.
 Consider an electric vehicle traversing a planned route, where we aim to optimize its energy consumption over a 20-minute journey.
-Our simplified model encapsulates the vehicle's state using two variables: $x_1$, representing the battery state of charge as a percentage, and $x_2$, denoting the vehicle's speed in meters per second.
+Our simplified model represents the vehicle's state using two variables: $x_1$, the battery state of charge as a percentage, and $x_2$, denoting the vehicle's speed in meters per second.
 The control input $u$, ranging from -1 to 1, represents the motor power, with negative values indicating regenerative braking and positive values representing acceleration.
 The problem can be formally expressed as a mathematical program in Bolza form:

 $$ \begin{align*}
 \min_{x, u} \quad & J = \underbrace{x_{T,1}^2 + x_{T,2}^2}_{\text{Mayer term}} + \underbrace{\sum_{t=1}^{T-1} 0.1(x_{t,1}^2 + x_{t,2}^2 + u_t^2)}_{\text{Lagrange term}} \\[2ex]